Sahara with Michael Palin: A Line in the Sand

-The programme starts in Gibraltar, shown to be a bit of Britain only a few miles from Africa.
+The programme starts in Gibraltar, shown to be a bit of the United Kingdom only a few miles from Africa.
 In Tangier, Morocco, Palin rides a camel on the beach, and then plays football with some youths and hurts himself.
 He's somewhat revived by visiting a hammam, a public bath house.
 He attends a church service at St. Andrew's Anglican Church together with some Nigerians who are trying to gain access to Europe.
 He also visits Jonathan Dawson, an expatriate Englishman, and his pet cockerel Birdie.

 To get to the Sahara it is necessary to travel over the Atlas Mountains.
 Along the way Palin visits Fez and sees the old-fashioned way to dye leather.
 Then in Marrakesh, he visits the souk (market).
 In the mountains near Marrakesh Palin visits a Berber village, experiencing a "courtship dance".
 Before leaving the mountains he passes through Ait Benhaddou, an old town used as the location for many movies.

 Finally having reached the Sahara, in Algeria, Palin visits the Smara refugee camp for people who fled from Western Sahara.
 A member of the Polisario Front shows him around and he sees their equipment, mainly old Russian tanks.
 After several days travel, Palin makes it to Mauritania, to the town of Zouerat.
 From there he takes the iron ore train south to Choûm, then by road on to Atar, where he encounters the Paris – Dakar rally and talks to Dave Hammond, the only remaining British entrant at that point.
-In the closing credits, Palin mentions that Hammond had moved up to twelfth position before suffering an injury, from which he slowly recovered.
+In the closing credits, Palin says that Hammond had moved up to twelfth position before suffering an injury, from which he slowly recovered.